openstax/setup-scripts/README.md

 - `./script/setup` Sets up the repository, installing any packages that are needed
 - `LOG_LEVEL=trace ./script/setup` logs every command that is executed when setting up

+# macOS Specific

+These files are specific to macOS

+- `Brewfile` : all Operating System packages that this repository depends on.
+These usually include:
+    - `brew "nodenv"` : used for installing a specific version of nodeJS
+    - `brew "rbenv"` : used for installing a specific version of Ruby
+    - `brew "python"` : used for installing a specific version of Python

 # Languages

 This section contains language-specific files that are needed to run code in this repository.